Here are a few simple ways to test your office for patient confidentiality:

 - Sit in the patients' waiting area and listen to the front desk.
 Can you hear discussions of patients' financial status or medical conditions?

 - Walk throughout the office.
-Do you see any open charts at a nurses' station where patients may see them inadvertently?
+Do you see any computer screens displaying patient information at the nurses' workstation?

 - Does your policies and procedures manual address patient confidentiality and consequences should a breach occur?

-Your policies and procedures manual also should address these areas of interoffice confidentially:
+Your policies and procedures manual also should address the confidentiality of business records, personnel matters, and staff performance issues.

-If you need help in addressing problems associated with patient or interoffice confidentiality, TMA Practice Consulting can help through an operations assessment or development of a custom policy and procedures manual.
-You also can purchase a Medical Office Policy and Procedure Manual template from the TMA Bookstore.
+If you need help solving problems associated with patient or interoffice confidentiality, TMA Practice Consulting can help through an operations assessment, on-site training, or development of a custom policies and procedures manual.
+Or create your manual using TMA's customizable Policies and Procedures: A Guide for Medical

 TMA Practice E-tips main page